MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-cert-trust-validate-pki.md

 ---
 title: Configure and validate the Public Key Infrastructure
-description: title: Configure and validate the Public Key Infrastructure the Public Key Infrastructure when deploying Windows Hello for Business in a certificate trust model. ms.date: 12/12/2022
+description: Configure and validate the Public Key Infrastructure the Public Key Infrastructure when deploying Windows Hello for Business in a certificate trust model. ms.date: 12/12/2022
 appliesto:
 - ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10 and later</a>
 - ✅ <a href=https://learn.microsoft.com/en-us/windows/release-health/windows-server-release-info target=_blank>Windows Server 2016 and later</a>
 ms.topic: tutorial
 ---
-# Configure and validate the Public Key Infrastructure
+# Configure and validate the Public Key Infrastructure in an on-premises certificate trust model

 [!INCLUDE [hello-on-premises-cert-trust](../../includes/hello-on-premises-cert-trust.md)]